15 puzzle: Solvability

 Johnson & Story (1879) used a parity argument to show that half of the starting positions for the n puzzle are impossible to resolve, no matter how many moves are made.
 This is done by considering a binary function of the tile configuration that is invariant under any valid move and then using this to partition the space of all possible labelled states into two mutually inaccessible equivalence classes of the same size.
 This means that half of all positions are unsolvable, although it says nothing about the remaining half.

 The invariant is the parity of the permutation of all 16 squares plus the parity of the taxicab distance (number of rows plus number of columns) of the empty square from the lower right corner.
 This is an invariant because each move changes both the parity of the permutation and the parity of the taxicab distance.
 In particular, if the empty square is in the lower right corner, then the puzzle is solvable only if the permutation of the remaining pieces is even.

-Johnson & Story (1879) also showed that on boards of size m × n, where m and n are both larger or equal to 2, all even permutations are solvable.
+Johnson & Story (1879) also showed that on boards of size m × n, where m and n are both larger than or equal to 2, all even permutations are solvable.
 It can be proven by induction on m and n, starting with m = n = 2.
 This means that there are exactly two equivalency classes of mutually accessible arrangements, and that the parity described is the only non-trivial invariant, although equivalent descriptions exist.

 Archer (1999) gave another proof, based on defining equivalence classes via a Hamiltonian path.